chrisadkin-zz/StresSQL/README.md

 1. A SQL Server 2014 or 2016 instance is required in order to deploy the StresSQL project

-2. The StresSQL harness requires the ability to run xp_cmdshell, note that for security reasons as thiS provides access to the underlying operating system, this should not ideally be enabled for production instances.
+2. The StresSQL harness requires the ability to run xp_cmdshell, as this provides access to the underlying operating system, this should not be enabled on production instances.

 ```
 EXEC sp_configure 'show advanced options', 1;